Arasiabdulraheemkehinde/Employee-Dashboard/README.md

 5. [Conclusion](#conclusion)

 ## Problem Statement:
 The company seeks to better understand its workforce distribution across various departments, locations, demographics, and employment history.
 The objective is to identify patterns, gaps, and areas of concern related to employee retention, diversity, and departmental strength.
-By gaining insights into these factors, the HR department aims to make data-driven decisions to improve workforce management, diversity, and long-term planning.
+By gaining insights into these factors, the HR department aims to make data-driven decisions to improve workforce management, diversity, and long term planning using excel for the analysis

 ## Key Metrics:
 1. **Number of Staff by Department**: Total headcount in each department.